-But I was also the example of how complacency kills.
+But I was also an example of how complacency kills.

-For me, I got hacked and lost everything I’ve worked for.
+For me, I got hacked and lost everything I’d worked for.

 If I was on top of things like I should’ve been, there is no way that something so horrible would’ve happened.

-What seems like a big time failure is actually a blessing in disguise.
+What seems like a big-time failure is a blessing in disguise.

 6. Always Help Others

 In the world of business, it’s a dog-eat-dog world out there.

 That’s how it is in almost every part of life.

 Not for me, though.

 Just like I mentioned earlier, I was raised to help my family.